AntonioND/giibiiadvance/README.md

 When the current goals are done, the version 0.2.0 will be released.
 Until then even though the files say that it is version 0.2.0, it really isn't.
 It's 0.1.X.

+This is the only GB emulator that emulates completely the GB Camera if you have a webcam! :)

 Current goals
 -------------